mazr0405-collab/Scryfall-Downloader/README.md

 1 Witch Enchanter // Witch-Blessed Meadow (MH3) 239
 1 An Offer You Can't Refuse (SNC) 464 *F*
 1 Arcane Signet (CMM) 367 *F*

+Open the HTML file and paste it.
+Allow your browser to download multiple files.